opentofu-quickstart

 - Folder Path: Specify the folder path to the OpenTofu configuration files in the repository.

 Advanced options allow you to include submodules if your code repository includes modules and submodules.
-Go to Module Registry for more information.
+Go to Module Registry to review module registry concepts.

 Provisioner